Singing Revolution: Background

+The situation in Estonia, Latvia, and Lithuania was worsened by their massively increasing immigrant populations.
+There was little gain for immigrants to learn the native language, being that Russian was used so commonly in higher employment and education.
+The large influx of Russian speaking people, particularly in urban settings, rendered the countries native languages inferior.

 In 1985, the last leader of the former Soviet Union, Mikhail Gorbachev introduced glasnost ("openness") and perestroika ("restructuring"), hoping to stimulate the failing Soviet economy and encourage productivity, particularly in the areas of consumer goods, the liberalization of cooperative businesses, and growing the service economy.
 Glasnost rescinded limitations on political freedoms in the Soviet Union, which led to problems for the Soviet central government in retaining control over non-Russian areas, including the occupied Baltic countries.

 Hitherto unrecognized issues previously kept secret by the Soviet central government in Moscow were admitted to in public, causing further popular dissatisfaction with the Soviet regime in Estonia, Latvia, and Lithuania.
 Combined with the war in Afghanistan and the nuclear fallout in Chernobyl, grievances were aired in a publicly explosive and politically decisive manner.
 Estonians were concerned about the demographic threat to their national identity posed by the influx of individuals from foreign ethnic groups to work on such large Soviet development projects as phosphate mining.

 Description

 The Singing Revolution is the name given to the series of events from 1987 to 1991 that led to the restoration of independence of the three Soviet-occupied Baltic countries of Estonia, Latvia, and Lithuania at the end of the Cold War.
 The term was coined by an Estonian activist and artist, Heinz Valk, in an article published a week after the 10–11 June 1988 spontaneous mass evening singing demonstrations at the Estonian Tallinn Song Festival Grounds.

 Massive demonstrations against the Soviet regime began after widespread liberalization of the regime failed to take into account national sensitivities.
-It was hoped by Moscow that the non-Russian nations would remain within the USSR despite the removal of restrictions on freedom of speech and national icons (such as the local pre-1940 flags).
+Moscow hoped that the non-Russian nations would remain within the USSR despite the removal of restrictions on freedom of speech and national icons (such as the local pre-1940 flags).
 However, the situation deteriorated to such an extent that by 1989, there were campaigns aimed at freeing the nations from the Soviet Union altogether.
 The Baltic peoples staged mass demonstrations against Soviet rule, most notably the Baltic Way of 1989 on the 50th anniversary of the Nazi-Soviet pact.
 In 1988–89, the three countries proclaimed sovereignty within the Soviet Union, the first republics to do so.

 Lithuania declared independence in March 1990, followed by Latvia and Estonia in May.
 The Soviet government attempted to crack down on this through economic pressure and then armed crackdowns in Lithuania and Latvia in January 1991, but failed.
 Following the failed August Coup by Communist hardliners, various countries began to recognize Baltic independence.
 The Soviet Union recognized the three Baltic states in September 1991, over two months before its final dissolution.
 Later, all three countries joined the EU and NATO in 2004.